Royal Botanic Garden

 One of the best botanic gardens in the UK is located in Edinburgh, and a short bus ride from the city centre will allow you to explore over 13,000 different plant species in the most beautifully landscaped and manicured grounds you’re ever likely to see.

-However, the garden in Edinburgh boasts the most diverse collections of plants anywhere in the country and across its 70 acres of land you’ll find yourself transported all over the world, from the low-lying mosses that live on Peruvian mountains to the dense green vegetation of the Brazilian jungles.
+The Oxford Botanic Garden is the oldest botanic garden in Britain, with the Royal Botanic Garden Edinburgh coming in second.
+However, the garden in Edinburgh boasts Britain’s most diverse collections of plants, and across its 70 acres you’ll find yourself transported all over the world, from the low-lying mosses that live in the Peruvian mountains to the dense green vegetation of the Brazilian jungles.

 The Highlights